 Browsing modern entryway tile ideas will inspire you to use this material as an integral part of your contemporary foyer remodel.

-1. Stick with Black and White
+1. Stick with White and Neutrals

 There's nothing that says "contemporary design" as clearly as straight lines and clean color schemes.
 A basic combination of black and white is just right for this look.